MinhND2301/Google-Cloud-Professional-Data-Engineer-Study-Edition/README.md

 **Memorize:** `A) Redefine the schema by evenly distributing reads and writes across the row space of the table.`

-**Quick reason:** Redefine the schema by evenly distributing reads and writes across the row space of the table.

 <details>
 <summary>Full explanation</summary>